balajihambeere/webatool/README.md

 # Axe Board
-Axe Board is an accessibility testing application for websites and other HTML-based user interfaces.
-Designed using Axe Core Engine.
+Webatool is an Web Accessibility Tool for testing application for websites and other HTML-based user interfaces.
+Designed using on Axe Core Engine.

 https://www.npmjs.com/package/@axe-core/puppeteer